Category: Blog

 Every county has a street known for its dazzling Christmas lights.
 Wilson County is lucky enough to have two.
 Pile into your car with your loved ones and settle in for a joyful, holiday cruise.
 Start off your night with Tennessee’s largest light and music show: The Dancing Lights of Christmas.
 You’ll drive through twinkling, colorful lights, while listening to synchronized music.
 This has become an annual tradition for many families near and far!

 Afterwards, turn up the Christmas carols and fly your sleigh to Chad’s Winter Wonderland.
 You’ll enjoy over 350 pieces of holiday scenery from a dancing snowman to the Christmas Train.
 Word in the North Pole is…Santa himself will be there giving away candy canes and gathering Christmas lists!
-Both displays are openly nightly seven days a week through New Years.
+Both displays are openly nightly seven days a week through New Years Eve.

-2. See a Christmas Movie at The Historic Capitol Theatre
+Catch a Christmas Movie at The Historic Capitol Theatre

 Capitol Theatre Lebanon

 It wouldn’t be Christmas without a heart-warming holiday movie night!
 Take a trip back to the 1950s for an authentic movie theatre experience at Lebanon’s Capitol Theatre.
-Recently renovated, you’ll enjoy all of the historic charm with the modern comforts you’ve come to love.
-Choose from upcoming films like Elf, The Polar Express, It’s a Wonderful Life and The Best Christmas Pageant Ever.
-And be sure to check out Christmas with the Doo Wops on December 18 at 2pm.
-You’ll want to get your tickets before this event sells out!
+You’ll enjoy all of the historic charm with the modern comforts you’ve come to love.

-5. Make a Child’s Christmas by Donating a Toy to Wilson County Christmas For All
+Make a Child’s Christmas by Donating a Toy to Wilson County Christmas For All

 Wilson County Christmas For All